amylmoriarty/user-centric-frontend-project-am/README.md

 ### Media
-Media used was taken from [Smashing Pumpkins](https://www.smashingpumpkins.com/home) official website.
+Logo from [Smashing Pumpkins](https://www.smashingpumpkins.com/home) official website.
 The favicon is a cropped version of a [banner image](https://www.smashingpumpkins.com/images/saosb.png) also found on their official website.
-All other photos were taken from [Pexels](https://www.pexels.com), a stock image library.
+All other photos from [Pexels](https://www.pexels.com), a stock image library.

 Album review from [NME Magazine](https://www.nme.com/reviews/album/smashing-pumpkins-shiny-and-oh-so-bright-vol-1-review)